cookster9/neighborhood-mapper/README.md

 # neighborhood-mapper
-Scraper and Django website to show recent home sales
+Scraper to get recent home sales

+Script to generate Folium map of those recent sales by neighborhood